candlepin/candlepin.github.io/docs/candlepin/pre_entitlement_rules_check.md

    * for manifests, ensure manifest has storage capability
 * **do_pre_instance_multiplier**:
    * for non manifests, non guests, for direct binds, verify quantity is divisible by pool's instance multiplier.
-   * verify manfest consumers have instance multiplier capability.
+   * verify manifest consumers have instance multiplier capability.